 Smart washing machines explained

-Smart new wi-fi-enabled washing machines are starting to hit the shops, but what exactly are they, how do they work and how much will they cost you?
-We’ve taken the opportunity to review the technology and explain everything you need to know about doing the laundry via your smart phone.
+Smart new wi-fi-enabled washing machines are becoming increasingly popular, but what exactly are they, how do they work and how much will they cost?

 What is a smart washing machine?

 Smart washing machines are appliances that can connect to your household wi-fi network in the same way that other devices, such as tablets and smart phones, do.
 You can then set your washing machine remotely using an app on your phone or tablet, or via Alexa or Google Assistant.

 You don't have to have a smart phone, either - you can set it manually.
 So, if your partner has the latest iPhone, but you’re still playing ‘Snake’ on your old Nokia, you won’t be able to get out of doing the laundry.

 Smart washing machine features

 Smart washing machines can come with lots of additional useful features, including:

 - Remote control using an app Start, pause and stop your wash using your smartphone, tablet, Alexa or Google Assistant.